FromDoppler/conversion-tool/README.md

 - Format validation, build and test run in CI process.

-- Generation of the docker images following Doppler convention and publish them to Docker Hub (See [build-n-publish.sh](./build-n-publish.sh)) and to Github Packages (See [Github Action](./.git/docker-continuous-delivery.yml))
+- Generation of the docker images following Doppler convention and publish them to Docker Hub and to Github Packages

 - Generation of `version.txt` file with the image version in `wwwroot`.
 Also, expose it using _static files_ middleware.